 Federal Open Market Committee

-(FOMC) comprised of the seven governors and five of the twelve regional bank presidents.
+The Federal Open Market Committee (FOMC) is comprised of the seven governors and five of the twelve regional bank presidents of the Federal Reserve.
 Four of the five regional bank seats rotate in two or three year increments with the other regional bank presidents.
 Only the New York Regional Bank President has a permanent seat on the FOMC, thus the rotation of only four of the five seats.
 This committee is tasked with setting monetary policy to maximize employment, stabilize prices and set interest rates.